amsen20/masters-thesis/docs/imem/soundness.md

 Otherwise, when an instance is subject to escape-checking, its fields are not bound to the same scope as the instance.

 This limitation is particularly important when the resource in a box is a linear class with multiple fields.
-As the following example illustrates:
+This is illustrated by the following example:

 ```Scala
 TODO: A LINEAR CLASS WITH LINEAR FIELDS AND BEING A BOX'S RESOURCE.
 WHEN THE PROGRAM ACCESS THE RESOURCE IT CAN LEAK THE FIELDS.